ServiceStack/docs.servicestack.net/MyApp/_pages/ai-server/install/configuration.md

 There are two ways to configure AI Providers:

 1. **.env File**: Update the `.env` file with your API keys and run the AI Server for the first time.
-2. **Admin Dashboard**: Use the Admin Dashboard to add, edit, or remove AI Providers and generate AI Server API keys.
+2. **Admin Portal**: Use the Admin Portal to add, edit, or remove AI Providers and generate AI Server API keys.

 ### Using the .env File